julianbertini/SO-Net/README.md

 **SO-Net: Self-Organizing Network for Point Cloud Analysis.** CVPR 2018, Salt Lake City, USA Jiaxin Li, Ben M. Chen, Gim Hee Lee, National University of Singapore

+## Changes from the original repository
+The changes made in this repository from the orignial deal with 2 main areas:

+1. **Google Collab**: The code in this repository has been adapted to work under the Google Collab environment.
+This includes a change of the visualization method to use TensorBoard.

+2. **Aneurysm Data**: This code has also been adapted to the specific use case of segmenting 3D reconstructions of aneurysms based on the IntrA aneurysm dataset.
+This includes various changes to the data pre-processing pipeline.

+> **Note**: no changes were based to the fundamental model architecture.
+All changes revolved around data pre-processing and training.

 ## Introduction
 SO-Net is a deep network architecture that processes 2D/3D point clouds.
 It enables various applications including but not limited to classification, shape retrieval, segmentation, reconstruction.
 The arXiv version of SO-Net can be found [here](https://arxiv.org/abs/1803.04249).